 Figure 2: Mixed Bandwidth Subjective Quality Assessment from [2]

 For MCPTT applications, intelligibility in high noise environments is clearly of importance and, based upon these results the EVS Codec operating in its maximum supported audio bandwidth at each bit rate, is the natural choice to ensure maximum intelligibility.
+It is also clear that DTX is not desirable for PTT group-calls.

 3 Text Recommendations